WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### What if there's a power outage during CoinJoin?
 Do I lose my coins?

 No you don't.
-CoinJoins are atomic, they happen or they don't.
+CoinJoins are atomic, they either happen or they don't.
-If your wallet crashes or your computer goes offline during CoinJoin you can simply register for a new CoinJoin, look at table [here](/FAQ/FAQ-UseWasabi.md#does-wasabi-have-to-stay-on-during-coinjoin) for more info.
+If your wallet crashes or your computer goes offline during CoinJoin you can simply don't participate in this CoinJoin, look at table [here](/FAQ/FAQ-UseWasabi.md#does-wasabi-have-to-stay-on-during-coinjoin) for more info.
 :::

 :::details
 ### How much anonymity set do I need?

+The amount of privacy needed depends on your individual threat model, who is trying to deanonymize you?
-It is commonly said that an anonymity set of 50 is sufficient to evade blockchain forensics analysis.
+It is commonly said that an anonymity set of 50 is sufficient to evade low-level blockchain forensics analysis, but it might not protect you against large adversaries.
 At least one round to re-mix your coins can increase your privacy drastically.
 With Wasabi this can be achieved in a matter of hours (or minutes if there are a lot of users).
 :::